numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Missing Values
 ---------------
 Investigating Figure :ref:`fig:HorizontalvsVertical` more carefully, we find that not all graphs intersect with either the vertical or the horizontal line.
-On the one hand, if the fixed budget is too large, the algorithm might solve the problem before the budget is exceeded. [#]_ The algorithm performs better than the measurement is able to reflect.
+On the one hand, if the fixed budget is too large, the algorithm might solve the problem before the budget is exceeded. [#]_ The algorithm performs better than the measurement is able to reflect, which can lead to a serious misinterpretation of performance results.
+The remedy is to define a final target value and measure the runtime if the final target is hit.

-On the other hand, if the fixed target is too difficult, the algorithm might never hit the target within the given experimental conditions. [#]_ The algorithm performs worse than the experiment is able to reflect.
+On the other hand, if the fixed target is too difficult, the algorithm might never hit the target under the given experimental conditions. [#]_
+The algorithm performs worse than the experiment is able to reflect, while we get at least a lower bound on the runtime.
 A possible remedy is to run the algorithm longer.
+Another possible remedy is to set a maximum budget.
+However, measurements at the maximum budget can only be interpreted as ranking results, defeating the original objective.
+Furthermore, introducing a maximum budget prevents to run an algorithm long enough to get an actual runtime measurement.

-We collect runtimes to reach given target values.
-In the case where a target is not reached, the runtime is undefined.
+In COCO_, we collect the runtimes to reach given target values.
-The overall number of function evaluations of the corresponding run provides an empirical observation for a lower bound on the (non-observed) runtime to reach the given target.
+When a target is never reached, the runtime is undefined, but the overall number of function evaluations of the corresponding run provides an empirical observation for a lower bound on the runtime to reach the given target.

 .. [#] Even in continuous domain, from a benchmarking, a practical, and a numerical viewpoint, the set of solutions that indisputably solve the problem have a volume larger than zero.